Sangliyana

 Sangliana is a 1988 Indian Kannada-language action drama film directed, co-produced and written by P. Nanjundappa.
-It is loosely inspired by the life story of the cop-turned-politician H. T. Sangliana.
-The film stars Shankar Nag, Bhavya and Tara, with actor Ambareesh making a special appearance.
-The film was produced under Pushpagiri Films banner and the music was composed by Hamsalekha.
-A. R. Rahman had worked as an assistant in this movie.
+The film, loosely inspired by the life story of H. T. Sangliana, stars Shankar Nag, alongside Bhavya, Tara, Lohithaswa, Vajramuni, Devaraj, Sudheer, with actor Ambareesh making a special appearance.
+The music was composed by Hamsalekha, while cinematography and editing were handled by Mallikarjun and K. Balu.
+A. R. Rahman had worked as an assistant in the film.

 A sequel of the film was made with the same cast and crew and was titled as S. P. Sangliyana Part 2 which released in 1990.
-After Shankar Nag's demise, a third installment titled Sangliyana Part-3 released in 1997 starring Devaraj (who was the antagonist of the film) - thereby becoming the second character-based trilogy in Kannada after CID 999.
+After Shankar Nag's demise, a third installment titled Sangliyana Part-3 released in 1997 starring Devaraj (who was the antagonist of the first two parts) - thereby becoming the second character-based trilogy in Kannada after CID 999.
+Nag's portrayal of cop was noted by critics to have offered grit and realism in his role - albeit in the commercial space - which can be seen as a template to many follow-up films.